 Justin Bauer is the EVP of Product at Amplitude Analytics.
-Justin has led Product Management, Design, Education, Growth and Analytics for 5 years now.
-In this podcast, Justin talks us through all things related to product, product strategy, culture, and how to drive change through influence.
+Justin has led Product Management, Design, Education, Growth, and Analytics for 5 years now.
+In this podcast, Justin talks us through all things related to the product, product strategy, culture, and how to drive change through influence.

 Question [00:03:31] How did you get started in Product Management?